-Daniel Betts is a single parent from Basingstoke and runs an Instagram account, @the_breaking_dad, which documents his journey through single parenthood.
+Daniel Betts is a single parent from Basingstoke UK.
+He runs the website The Breaking Dad and the Instagram account @the_breaking_dad, documenting his journey through single parenthood.

 Single parents all over the UK and the rest of the world do incredible things every day.
 They selflessly struggle, continually doing everything they can to do what’s right for their family.
 The life of a single parent can be a difficult one, often contending with emotional challenges, financial struggles and the burden of a stigma attached to them that they just don’t deserve.

 Today is a day to throw all of that to one side and show a little appreciation.
 Single Parent Day is the perfect time to recognise how great the single parents of this world really are.

 I’ve been a single parent since March, 2019.
 Just days after my 30th birthday my ex-partner told me she was leaving me and, the next day, she’d moved out.
 As I watched her take my daughter with her, I realised that family life as I knew it was over.

 My world came crashing down around me.

 I worried about what my relationship would be like with my little girl.
 I panicked about what people would think of me as a single parent.
 I wondered how my life would ever be able to move on.

 The next few months were incredibly difficult.
 I found myself bursting into uncontrollable tears at random times and constantly putting on a brave face.